 Our diabetes management program was developed to provide support to

 Through our detailed and dynamic education, you will be given the

-empowered to enjoy life.
+become empowered to enjoy life.

-If you are a COPC patient that has pre-diabetes or diabetes and would like to learn more about managing it, please
+If you are a COPC patient that has pre-diabetes or diabetes and want to

-health insurance company.
+To participate in our program, you will need to have a physician referral.
+This is because our team will partner with your physician to track your progress and work with your health insurance company.
 To determine if your insurance plan will cover our classes, we recommend that you contact your insurer directly.

-Getting the Support You Need
+Get the Support You Need

 Learn more about what you can expect at our diabetes management classes.